concourse/concourse/release-notes/latest.md

 * The dashboard page refreshes its data every 5 seconds.
 Until now, it was possible (especially for admin users) for the dashboard to initiate an ever-growing number of API calls, unnecessarily consuming browser, network and API resources.
 Now the dashboard will not initiate a request for more data until the previous request finishes. #5023

+#### <sub><sup><a name="4862" href="#4862">:link:</a></sup></sub> feature

+* Whenever the dashboard page is loaded, it would decrypt and unmarshal all the job configs for all the teams that the user has access to.
+This would be slow if there are a ton of jobs.
+We made a change that would result in the dashboard no longer needing to decrypt or unmarshal the config of jobs, which will help speed up the loading of the dashboard page. #4862

 #### <sub><sup><a name="4406" href="#4406">:link:</a></sup></sub> feature

 * We added a `--team-name` flag to a few fly commands which will allow users that have access to multiple teams to not need to login to each team in order to run a command against it! #4406